killthecreator/file-manager/README.md

     hash path_to_file
     ```
 - Compress and decompress operations
     - Compress file using Brotli algorithm (Both pathes should be relative.
-File to compress (in second argument) should be written like `filename.br`)
+The second argument is THE PATH to compressed file)
     ```bash
     compress path_to_file path_to_destination
     ```
-    - Decompress file using Brotli algorithm (Both pathes should be relative.
-File to decompress (in first argument) should be written like `filename.ext.br`)
+    - Decompress file using Brotli algorithm (Both pathes should be relative.The second argument is THE PATH to decompressed file)
     ```bash
     decompress path_to_file path_to_destination